TAX PREP CHECKLIST

 - Alimony Paid

 The key to a successful tax prep process is optimizing your deduction process to help get the best refund possible.
-To make this step a breeze, assemble documentation for the following standard deductions:
+To make this step a breeze, assemble documentation for the following deductions:

 - Child Care